Saim2026/Python_Basics/README.md

 2. Initialize an empty string reversed_text

-3. Repeat the following steps for each character char in text (from left to right):
+3. Repeat the following steps for each character char (loop variable) in text (from left to right):

 4. Set reversed_text = char + reversed_text (This adds the current character to the front of the reversed string)